Mowing & Vegetation Management

 INDOT maintains roadside vegetation along its limited-access, divided and rural state highways in an environmentally sensitive manner consistent with the special conditions presented by local climate, topography, vegetation and level of urbanization.

-With more than 60,000 acres to maintain, INDOT is charged with balancing safety, costs and aesthetics when managing roadside vegetation.
+With more than 60,000 acres to maintain, INDOT is charged with balancing safety, expense and aesthetics when managing roadside vegetation.

 The purpose of vegetation management is to:

 - Enhance the safety of the motoring public

 - Encourage and maintain native wildlife habitats and native flora throughout the state

 INDOT’s mowing practices are focused on maintaining vegetation at a safe height for driver visibility.
 In between mowing cycles, INDOT performs spot mowing to promote sight visibility at intersections or drainage.
 If grass or other vegetation is blocking intersection sight visibility, citizens are encouraged to report the area to the appropriate district.

 INDOT’s vegetation management practices consist of the following elements: